 “Has the file been corrupted or changed?” was my next question.

 “It has not been modified since being downloaded to my data banks on the 31st October 2030,”

 “Shit,” I swore loudly, wondering how Sarah could have got it wrong.
 Kelly had told us her Dad was the Headmaster and I remember meeting him when he arrived at the school nearly two years ago, “Pull up the footage from the stairwell at the time of the accident,”

 “The stairwell is a dead zone,” a voice said and scared the life out of me.
 I looked up to see Noah leaning against the door.
 He was wearing his usual biker jacket and biker boots.
 He had his arms folded and was watching me carefully.

-“Don’t scare me like that,” I scolded him and he shrugged.
+“Don’t scare me like that,” I scolded him, but he just shrugged at me.

-“The door was unlocked and I thought you might want to talk to someone, you’ve been locked in here every chance you can and I just saw Mac coming up the stairs looking angry,” he explained.
+“The door was unlocked, and I thought you might want to talk to someone, you’ve been locked in here every chance you can.
+I also just saw Mac coming up the stairs looking angry,” he explained.

 “Take a seat,” I gestured at the sofa, “But lock the door behind you,”

-“No problems,” he closed and locked the door then settled onto one of the sofa’s looking at me.
+“No problems,” he closed then locked the door settling onto one of the sofa’s looking at me.

 “I really need some privacy,”